rancher/support-bundle-kit/README.md

 * creationTimepstamps of objects are reset, however the original creationTimestamp is copied into the object annoations.
 * to enable log parsing the node addresses are updated to localhost, to point them to the in process kubelet.
 The original addresses are again copied into annotations for future reference.
 * APIServices are skipped during the load processes as api aggregation cannot be replicated at the moment.

+Additional information can be found in the [QuickStart Guide](./docs/quickstart.md)